 More than ever, the world needs healthcare leaders who understand research, scientific processes and the most advanced methods in education.
-The Clinical Leadership, Education and Research MSc at DMU welcomes practitioners from a variety of fields in healthcare, including medicine, pharmacy and nursing.
+The Clinical Leadership, Education and Research MSc at DMU welcomes practitioners from a variety of fields in healthcare, including medicine, pharmacy and nursing, amongst others.

 Please note, this course was previously known as the Medical Leadership, Education and Research MSc.

-- You will have the option to undertake a PG Certificate, PG Diploma or full MSc awards; exit awards being conferred after successful completion of each stage.
+You will have the option to undertake a PG Certificate, PG Diploma or full MSc awards; exit awards being conferred after successful completion of each stage.

 The course helps you qualify for PG Medical Education Certificate awards.
 [Please note: Students with prior MedEd Certification can request prior learning (RPL) to avoid needing to duplicate any prior educational learning.]

 - Establish life-long networks across geographical and disciplinary fields.

 The programme currently holds one intakein September, with the academic year ending in July.
 Programme study days are mandatory in order to ensure proper orientation of learning material.
 As students are working healthcare practitioners and may not be able to attend all study days, as well as submit assessments according to pre-established timetables, the programme provides extensions, deferrals and interruptions germane to each situation.

 For more information and potential dates of study days in 2021-2022, please contact:

 Draft assessment submission, 15/11/2020